If your dog keeps licking her privates after a spay surgery, it can be alarming and stressful to watch.

-We outline the common reasons why a dog keeps licking their privates after spay, what you can do at home, and when to seek veterinary help.
+We outline the common reasons why a dog may keep licking their privates after spay, what you can do, and when to seek veterinary care.

 A dog that keeps licking after spay surgery is usually reacting to discomfort, irritation, or infection in the surgical area.
 Dogs may lick to soothe itchiness during healing, but excessive licking can slow recovery or introduce bacteria to the incision.